Get a bridging loan to buy and renovate a property to sell

 And they will usually complete an in-depth review of an applicant's property portfolio.
 These lenders want to establish that you have a track record of successful developments.
 They also want to assess your financial position in order to make a judgement on whether you can afford the loan repayments.

-If you are not only refurbishing properties to sell on, but are holding properties which you let out, if you have four or more mortgaged rental properties you will be deemed a "portfolio landlord."
+If you are not only refurbishing properties to sell on but are holding properties that you let out, and if you have four or more mortgaged rental properties, you will be deemed a "portfolio landlord."

-Since 2017 the Prudential Regulation Authority (PRA) has required that portfolio landlords much meet more stringent lending requirements: each and every property in a portfolio must be able to show a profit – the losses on one property cannot be compensated for by the returns on the others.
+Since 2017, the Prudential Regulation Authority (PRA) has required portfolio landlords to meet more stringent lending requirements: each property in a portfolio must be able to show a profit – the returns on the others cannot compensate for the losses on one property.

 If you don’t have the development experience a high street lender is looking for, and your portfolio doesn’t show the income stream they require, your application will probably be turned down.

-You will not be alone in having spotted a redevelopment opportunity: experienced property developers are constantly on the lookout for new sites.
+You will not be alone in having spotted a redevelopment opportunity: experienced property developers are constantly looking for new sites.

-You won’t want to lose potential profit margin by getting caught up in a bidding war, so your only advantage in being able to secure an identified opportunity is to be able to act quickly.
+You won’t want to lose potential profit margin by getting caught up in a bidding war, so your only advantage in securing an identified opportunity is acting quickly.

-One of the major problems that borrowers report with high street banks is how long they take to process application.
-Two to three months is not an uncommon time period for finance approval at the busiest buying-times of the year, and will probably mean that you lose out to another buyer.
+One of the major problems that borrowers report with high street banks is how long they take to process applications.
+Two to three months is not an uncommon time period for finance approval at the busiest buying times of the year, and it will probably mean that you lose out to another buyer.

-In addition, many of the deceased-estate or repossessed properties that come to market are sold at auction, for which traditional mortgage finance just can’t move fast enough.
+In addition, many of the deceased estate or repossessed properties that come to market are sold at auction, for which traditional mortgage finance can’t move fast enough.

 The deposit on an auctioned property (usually 10%) must be paid for when the hammer comes down, with the remainder due in (usually) 28 days.
-This is not a timetable that conventional mortgage finance can adapt to, so you will be needing short-term bridging finance
+This is not a timetable that conventional mortgage finance can adapt to, so you will need short-term bridging finance.

 Due to the limitations of traditional lending practices, increasing numbers of developers are turning to specialist lenders to access the type of finance they need.